The Benefits of Filial Play Therapy for Families

 2. Reflective Listening Drills

-Adapted from Carl Rogers’ person-centered approach, parents practice:
+Adapted from Carl Rogers’ person-centered approach, parents practice concise reflections that convey understanding:

 How Does Filial Therapy Address Modern Parenting Challenges?